aschuman0/juleenj_hugo/content/_index.md

 weight: -270
 ---

-A work that Juleen collaborated in will be shown in the 2024 Oregon Contemporary Artists’ Biennial at Oregon Contemporary in Portland, Oregon.
+A work that Johnson collaborated in is being shown in the 2024 Oregon Contemporary Artists’ Biennial at Oregon Contemporary in Portland, Oregon.

 The exhibition is open from April 26 - August 4, 20204.
 Please check the Oregon Contemporary site for open dates and times.
 Events will be held each First Saturday while the show is up.